postmanlabs/labs-docs/src/pages/docs/postman-flows/remote-execution/webhooks.md

 ## Trigger the webhook

-Make a POST request to trigger the webhook endpoint and your flow is now running in the cloud.
+Make a POST request to trigger the webhook endpoint.
+Your flow is running in the cloud.

 ![Trigger the Endpoint](https://assets.postman.com/postman-labs-docs/cloud-execution/remote-execution-running-in-cloud.gif)